“I Am Hopeful for Peace.” One Mother’s Story of Surviving Conflict and Loss in South Sudan

 “Thanks to god we are alive and life continues,” Deborah says.
 “I am hopeful for peace.
 I am courageous.”

-WFP is working tirelessly in South Sudan to ensure the most vulnerable families have enough to eat.
+The U.N.
+World Food Programme is working tirelessly in South Sudan to ensure the most vulnerable families have enough to eat.
 See the full story here.